react-native-community/releases/docs/publish-release.md

 1. Ensure you have everything installed that’s required to cut a release:

+   - You have push access to the stable branch on the react-native repo.
    - The Android toolchain, as per the “Android development environment” section of [the react-native setup guide](https://reactnative.dev/docs/getting-started).
    - Download [Android NDK 21](https://developer.android.com/ndk/downloads) and place it at `~/Library/Android/android-ndk-r21`, then add the following environment setup:
      ```bash